chuot/rdio-scanner/README.md

 [Rdio Scanner](https://github.com/chuot/rdio-scanner) has all the backend and frontend components to deal with your audio files.

 The server side of [Rdio Scanner](https://github.com/chuot/rdio-scanner) can monitor directories for audio files to be ingested, or has an API to upload audio files from a remote (or local) location.
-Those files are associated to defined systems/talkgroups from the configuration file, then stored locally in its database.
+Those files are associated to defined systems/talkgroups in the server's configuration, then stored locally in its database.
 The web application clients are notified of these new audio files based on their own systems/talkgroups selection.
-It is also possible for web application clients to browse for archived audio files and replay them in an offline manner, or download them individually.
+It is also possible for clients to browse for archived audio files and replay them in an offline manner, or download them individually.

 ## Main features

-- It's a progressive web app that also works great on mobile devices.
 - Simplistic interface, but strong usability.
+- Administrative dashboard for easy server configuration.
 - Configurable systems and talkgroups.
 - Talkgroups from any systems can be grouped together for better selection of live streams.
 - Access control via password with possible restriction to systems/talkgroups.